Insert Ole Object In Word Document As Icon

 Conclusion

-In conclusion, we explored a step-by-step guide to insert an OLE object as an icon in a Word document using Aspose.Words for .NET.
+Congratulations!
+You’ve successfully learned how to insert an OLE object as an icon in a Word document using Aspose.Words for .NET.
+This technique not only helps in embedding complex objects but also keeps your document tidy and professional.